SigWeber/DurableSolutions_simulation/README.md

 + Double-check functions as some results are still quirky
 + Implement a tracking of WHICH IDPs are classified as overcoming vulnerabilities (Do the different metric options identify the same IDPs as no longer vulnerable?)
 + Simulate synthetic data to test the metrics options and functions without empirical data (i.e. create enough indicators of varying "difficulty" to fully implement all options) - this is started in the script *dry_data_run.R* but is not finalised yet
-+ Construction of homogenous cells: further explorations needed, could benefit from implementing a clustering algorithm to increase similiarity within IDP groups and dissimilarity betwen IDP groups
++ Construction of homogenous cells: further explorations needed (!!!), could benefit from implementing a clustering algorithm to increase similiarity within IDP groups and dissimilarity betwen IDP groups
-+ Regression-based approach: further explorations needed, could use a lasso regularization, would need to test different cut-off points
++ Regression-based approach: further explorations needed, could use a lasso regularization, would need to test different cut-off points (!!!)
++ Create synergies with Kari-Anne's work on HLP indicators
++ More information on relation to progress measure and which indicators to use
++ Add communication that we should not choose a too lenient or too strict indicator set/metric
++ Think harder about case selection!
++ Enhance focus on NSOs and simplicity for them to implement
++ Ask Felix about a workshop with NSOs on what would be possible

 ## Possible next datasets to extend the analysis:
 + Darfur, Somalia, South Sudan
-+ Survey of Syrian Refugees and Host Community Members in Kurdistan
++ Survey of Syrian Refugees and Host Community Members in Kurdistan, KRI
 + JIPS IDP profiling in Honduras (Spanish only), with similar datasets from Belize and El Salvador
 + Colombian government's LSMS survey
++ Bosnia or Kosovo
++ Ukraine
++ Sudan
++ Natural disasters: two IOM/Brookings studies in Haiti and Philippine